vitalik/django-ninja/docs/docs/tutorial/crud.md

     return employee
 ```

-Notice that we simply returned employee ORM object, without a need to convert it to dict.
-The `response` schema does automatic result validation and converting to JSON:
+Notice that we simply returned an employee ORM object, without a need to convert it to a dict.
+The `response` schema does automatic result validation and conversion to JSON:
 ```Python hl_lines="4"
 @api.get("/employees/{employee_id}", response=EmployeeOut)
 def get_employee(request, employee_id: int):